cyberdefendersprogram/cybergrader/spec.md

 ### 10. **Deployment & Operations**
 - **Local stack:** `scripts/deploy-local.sh` builds the Docker image, boots the API and Postgres via Docker Compose, and aggregates every container log into `logs/local-deploy.log` for easy troubleshooting.
-- **DigitalOcean App Platform:** `scripts/deploy-digitalocean.sh` generates an App Platform spec that reuses the repo Dockerfile and injects a `DATABASE_URL` sourced from a DigitalOcean Managed Database connection string or secret.
+- **DigitalOcean App Platform:** `scripts/deploy-digitalocean.sh` generates an App Platform spec that reuses the repo Dockerfile and injects a `DATABASE_URL` sourced from a DigitalOcean Managed Database connection string.
 The app auto-redeploys on each Git pull while keeping database state in the managed service.
 - **Other targets:** Existing scripts ship images to Amazon ECR or Hetzner with minimal prerequisites.